 In March 2007, Chris Pfeiffer and Maxim Garber moved to Beijing, China.
 They didn’t speak Chinese.
 They definitely didn’t know China – yet they were ready for an adventure of a lifetime.
 For the first 8 months, they took intensive Chinese language classes by day and worked on their game studio at night.
 And by late Fall 2007, Balanced Worlds’ office was officially opened.

 They started work on a prototype, hiring staff, and over a bit of time built a multiplayer 3rd person shooter prototype.
 While shopping the prototype around, Chris negotiated a deal for Balanced Worlds to make deBlob Online (DBO) with THQ.
 DBO was THQ’s first and only game produced in China.
 Chris and Max immediately contacted ex-Insomniacs John Wu and Mike McManus and brought them in as partners.
-They built up the team and were nailing their milestones.
+As the studio grew toward 40 employees, Chris continued to contribute to the codebase while also heading the studio.
+They built up a strong team and were nailing their milestones.
 DBO had just received outstanding playtest scores when THQ shutdown all Oceania operations and then went into chapter 11.

 They assessed the situation and decided to make a game quickly.
 Balanced Worlds team took Bomb Buddies from concept to online within 5 months!
 Within 6 months online, Bomb Buddies had already had over 150,000 players.
 Kabam took notice and Chris negotiated the sale of Balanced Worlds to Kabam in December 2012.

 When Balanced Worlds was acquired by Kabam, they wanted the team to take Bomb Buddies to mobile.
 The team quickly went from being C++ PC developers to Unity C# mobile developers.
+Chris contributed directly to the C# codebase while also leading the team.
 The mobile sequel to Bomb Buddies was called Blast Zone!
 The game received Apple’s Editor Choice across Asia and had over 850,000 players within its first week online.

 In addition to the games above, Chris participated in MBRs/QBRs, read numerous teardown decks, was a member of the creative counsel for games such as Marvel : Strike Force.
 And, he became intimately familiar with Kabam’s Beijing-developed games such as Kingdoms of Camelot: Battle for the North, The Hobbit: Kingdoms of Middle-Earth, and Heroes of Camelot.